ee538/hw3-revised-YouweiXu/README.md

 Point p2=p1;
 ```
 Answer:
-The copy constructor will be called.
+The parametered constructor and copy constructor will be called.

 Snippet 4:
 Assuming PrintPoint function is given as below: